cornell-netlab/KATch/README.md

 3. Run the tests: Run the tests in the `nkpl/tests` directory to verify the correctness of KATch.
 You can use the `./katch run` command to run the tests.
 4. Run the benchmarks: Run the benchmarks in the `nkpl/benchmarks` directory to evaluate the performance of KATch.
 You can use the `./katch run` command to run the benchmarks.
 5. Analyse the results: Analyse the results of the benchmarks in the `benchresults` directory to evaluate the performance of KATch.

+## Reproduce Experiments from the Paper

+We have provided several additional scripts to run all of the experiments in the paper and generate the associated graphs.
+The esitimates for running time are on a machine running Ubuntu 22.04 with a 2.1GHz Xeon Silver 4216 CPU and 500G RAM.
+The scripts are:

+- `scripts/paper-exper.sh`: Runs all of the experiments from the paper and generates Figure 9, Figure 10, and Figure 11.
+This takes between 1-2 days.
+- `scripts/abridged.sh`: Runs all of the experiments from the paper, *except* the Cogentco benchmarks from Figure 11, and a 1 minute timeout is used for Figure 9.
+This takes 10 hours.
+- `scripts/katch-only.sh`: Runs all of the experiments from the paper with no timeouts, but only runs KATch (not Frenetic).
+This takes 1.5 hours.